KobayashiComputing/DailyDues/dev_diary.md

 ## 2025-10-11: (Saturday)
 Worked on checking and handling when tasks reach their 'next reset date', even when the app wasn't running at that time.

+This appears to be working correctly now.

+For tomorrow: remove the 'Priority' from the 'Details' view and replace it with 'Target'.